bulkypanda/GeForce-Now-Web/README.md

 # GeForce Now Web Extension

+## This extension no longer works due to changes in Chrome API.
+Feel free to contribute any changes and they will be approved.

 A simple web browser extension that help you play games on Nvidia's GeForce Now on unsupported browsers.
 This extension works only on chromium browsers (Edge, Chrome, Opera etc.)

 ## Adding the Extension